thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 or "implied" consent, merely strains the facts.
 The reality is that other States look to the new State to comply with the whole body of established international law.
-This has consistently been the attitude of two influential Great Powers--- the United States of America and Great Britain.
-As to the United States, the authoritative Moore's Digest of International Law[^27/1] says :---
+This has consistently been the attitude of two influential Great Powers---the United States of America and Great Britain.
+As to the United States, the authoritative Moore's _Digest of International Law_[^27/1] says :---

->The Government of the United States has on various occasions announced the principle that international law, as a system, is binding upon nations, not merely as something to which they may be tacitly assumed to have agreed, but also as a fundamental condition of their admission to full and equal participation in the intercourse of civilised States .
+>The Government of the United States has on various occasions announced the principle that international law, as a system, is binding upon nations, not merely as something to which they may be tacitly assumed to have agreed, but also as a fundamental condition of their admission to full and equal participation in the intercourse of civilised States.

 Professor H. A. Smith on an examination of British official legal opinions and State papers relative to questions of international law declared that therein[^27/2] :---

->...
+> ...
 It is clearly emphasised that international law as a whole is binding upon all civilised States irrespective of their individual consent, and that no State can by its own act release itself from the obligation either of the general law or of any